 Steven currently writes for Corman Music/Warner Chappel where he will have a song, “Blue Ain’t Your Color”, on Keith Urban’s upcoming album.
 He is also hard at work writing for his debut album.

-After quitting the baseball team at Union University, Josh discovered Garageband on his Macbook, and began writing/recording songs with his fraternity brothers for parties or friends to enjoy.
+After quitting the baseball team during college, he discovered Garageband on his MacBook computer and began writing/recording songs for him and his friends to enjoy.
 “Those were some rough sounding tunes.”
-Josh recalls, “I had a buddy who would build tracks and send them to me so I could top line the track and sing it into my computer’s microphone.
+Josh recalls, “I had a buddy who would build beats and send them to me so I could top line the track and sing it into my computer’s microphone, just for fun.
 That’s how it all started.”

 With his appreciation for country storytelling, pop melodies, and r&b phrasing, Josh loves the challenge of blending the three together to create a unique song.
 “I come from a mixtape generation.
 I used to burn cd’s with playlists made up of every genre from every era.
 Good music is good music.”

-While living in Nashville and working in corporate software sales, Josh's songs eventually found their way to Brett James and the Cornman Music/Warner Chappell team, earning Josh his first publishing deal.
-Since then Josh has secured cuts with fellow Cornman Writer Kip Moore as well as Thomas Rhett, BeBe Rexha, DYlann Schneider, Chris Lane and more.
+While living in Nashville and working in corporate software sales, Josh’s songs eventually found their way to Brett James and the Cornman Music/Warner Chappell team, earning Josh his very first publishing deal in 2016.
+Since then, Josh has secured multiple cuts with fellow Cornman writer Kip Moore (including the #1 hit “More Girls Like You”), as well as Thomas Rhett (“Grave”), Bebe Rexha / Florida Georgia Line (“Meant to Be”), Chris Lane / Tori Kelly (“Take Back Home Girl”), Chase Rice, Dylan Schneider, and more.